FastRobotsCornell/FastRobots-2026/docs/labs/Lab1.md

 ### Computer Setup

 #### Install Python
 You will need to install Python 3 and pip.
-If you already have them installed, please make sure you have the latest releases (Python >= 3.10 and pip >= 21.0).
+If you already have them installed, please make sure you have Python versions 3.10-3.13 and the latest version of pip. **Importantly, please DO NOT update to Python 3.14, there is an async issue with Bleak and the current lab code.**

 <details>
   <summary><strong>How to check for versions?</strong></summary>